OSGeo/gdal/gdal/doc/source/drivers/vector/gpkg.rst

    creates a spatial index (RTree) on the specified table/geometry column
 -  DisableSpatialIndex(table_name *String*, geom_column_name *String*) :
-   drop an existing spatial index (RTree) on the specified table/geometry column
+   drops an existing spatial index (RTree) on the specified table/geometry column

 Link with Spatialite